Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: Stochastic Algorithms for General Objectives

+so we need only compute $\grad \varphi(\hxb_{k, R_k})$ at each iteration.
+Retaining the $(\grad \varphi(\hxb_{k, I}))_{I=1}^N$ comes at an $O(Nd)$ storage cost, which is the same as the table itself.
+The total per-iteration complexity is then $\tilde{O}(n(d+N)/N)$.
+Having understood the algorithm and its per-iteration complexity, it remains to analyze the number of iterations required to reduce the expected primal-dual gap.
+Recalling \Cref{claim:gap}, the expected $\IP_k$ and $\ID_k$ terms have been replaced by the expectation of $\EP_k$ and $\ED_k$ from Identity Card 2.
+We also need to control~\eqref{eq:stoch:gap3_primal} and~\eqref{eq:stoch:gap3_dual}, which vanish only when $\wP_k = \wD_k = 0$.

-Here, the goal will be to select the balancing sequences $(\wP_k)_{k \geq 1}$ and $(\wD_k)_{k \geq 1}$ along with the weights $\bgam = (\gamma_I)_{I=1}^N$ from~\eqref{eq:prim_update} and~\eqref{eq:dual_update} to achieve the desired complexity guarantee.
-This is the subject of \Cref{prop:stochastic:historic}.
-The rate conditions will be stated in terms of three quantities that largely depend on the sampling schemes $\pb$ and $\qb$ (which are used to define $\g_{k-1}$ and $\f_{k-1/2}$) and the primal regularization weights $\bgam$.
+As such, the goal will be to select the balancing sequences $(\wP_k)_{k \geq 1}$ and $(\wD_k)_{k \geq 1}$ to achieve these cancellations and the desired complexity guarantee.
+The rate conditions will be stated in terms of three quantities that largely depend on the sampling schemes $\pb$ and $\qb$ (which are used to define $\g_{k-1}$ and $\bfb_{k-1/2}$) and the primal regularization weights $\bgam$.
 Those are

+Recall that the vectors $\rb = (r_1, \ldots, r_N)$ and $\sbold = (s_1, \ldots, s_N)$ will be set to the uniform vectors $\rb = \ones/N$ and $\sbold=\ones/N$ as they will not affect the convergence rates in this analysis.
+The organization of the upcoming results is similar to \Cref{sec:template:first}.
+Recall the initial distance $D_0$ from~\eqref{eq:initial_distance}.